Experimental memory control in continuous variable optical quantum reservoir computing

-While defining a quantum advantage in QRC, or more generally in quantum machine learning protocols, remains an open question \cite{Schuld22}, the general framework of continuous-variable (CV) encoding, particularly when augmented with non-Gaussian resources, is actively pursued for fault-tolerant photonic quantum computing \cite{Bourassa2021}.
-Our demonstration of online temporal tasks boosted by memory opens the way to scalable quantum reservoir computing, as it requires only the deterministic generation of Gaussian states and deterministic room-temperature detection (e.g., homodyne), to explore quantum advantage, through non-Gaussian resources \cite{Eaton2022,Winnel24,Anteneh24,larsen2025}.
+While defining a quantum advantage in QRC, or more generally in quantum machine learning protocols, remains an open question \cite{Schuld22}, CV platform, when augmented with non-Gaussian resources, are actively being pursued for fault-tolerant photonic quantum computing \cite{Bourassa2021}.
+Our demonstration of online temporal tasks boosted by memory opens the way to scalable quantum reservoir computing, as it requires only the deterministic generation of Gaussian states and deterministic room-temperature detection (e.g., homodyne).
+The platform provides a foundation for further exploration of quantum advantage using non-Gaussian resources \cite{Eaton2022,Winnel24,Anteneh24,larsen2025}.